atxrenegade/kata_word_wrap_node/BRAINDRAIN.md

 First thing I do is make sure I understand the questions.
 Are there any examples of desired output?

 It says try to break lines at word boundaries, ** but you have to break words even if there isn't a word   boundary, so what is the leeway on before the line break?
 2-3 characters?
 I going to go with three   characters, if the word boundary is more than 3 characters from a line break I will break the word.
-***

 CORRECTION: No breaking words, only breaking lines unless word is larger than column length then break and  add hyphen

 input: string and column number
 output: wrapped string

 requirements:
 -class called Wrapper
 -static method named wrap
 -lines are NO LONGER than the column number

-1st prop0sed solution:
+1st proposed solution:
-get string and column number from user input or command line split each string to words array create a new empty string create a line character counter create a word counter
+get string and column number from user input or command line
+split each string to words array
+create a new empty string
+create a line character counter
+create a word counter

 while linecounter + wordcounter + 1 is less than column number add word to new string, else break,

 XXX  add in 3 character leeway

 POSSIBLE SOLUTIONS:

 1. implement as loop
 2. implement recursively
 3. implement with regex?

 ***Is no punctuation a hint to use regex?

-Now I create a hardcoded example on a and play with it on a repl.it Normally I would google most efficient but for the sake of this challenge I use a repl to hard code and example.
+Now I create a hardcoded example on a and play with it on a repl.it
+Normally I would google most efficient
+but for the sake of this challenge I use a repl to hard code and example.
 I like repl.it because it's quick sandbox/env for pretty much every language I need.

 In the repl in code this:

     var colNum = 8;
     var userStr = "I'm baby echo park forage hell of woke deep v, ethical vegan dreamcatcher.
 Sriracha ethical offal tbh, af austin single-origin coffee chartreuse poke.
 Fanny pack blog everyday carry raclette, scenester 90's lo-fi thundercats green juice bespoke beard DIY.
 Hoodie 8-bit taiyaki marfa.
 Etsy roof party 8-bit VHS ugh, gentrify trust fund everyday carry slow-carb.";

     var userStrArr = userStr.split(" ");
     var newStr = "";
     var colCount = 0;

     for(let i = 0; i < userStrArr.length; i++){
         //console.log('start:' + colCount);
         let word = userStrArr[i];
         let wordLen = userStrArr[i].length;

         if ((wordLen + colCount) < colNum){
         newStr += `${word}`;
         colCount += (wordLen + 1)
         //console.log('true');
         } else if (wordLen > (colNum)) {
             newStr+= `\n${word.substring(0,colNum - 1)}-\n${word.substring(colNum - 1)} `;
             colCount = word.substring(colNum - 1).length;
             //console.log(word.substring(colNum - 1));
             //console.log('break: ' + colCount);
         } else {
             newStr += `\n${word} `;
             colCount = wordLen;
         }
         //console.log('end: ' + colCount);
     }

     console.log(newStr);

     // corner cases - words larger than the column count
     // don't forget to include hyphens in the column count

 I'm pretty sure there is a more effective way to do this.